mariof89/2PC-SharedFriends/README.md

     # 2 - david

 ### Explanation
+Instantiation of two parties with their own list of friends:
+    $ cycle './a.out  1 alice bob carl john david jack | ./a.out 2 bob david alex luke '

 The number of gates used by the protocol:

     # 11323 Gates have been used.